Samuel-Muriuki/Portfolio-Landing-Page/README.md

 ### How to view the webpage.
 ****
-Click on the link bellow to view the street food site. https://samuel-muriuki.github.io/Portfolio-Landing-Page/
+Click on the link bellow to view the portfolio landing site. https://samuel-muriuki.github.io/Portfolio-Landing-Page/
 ****
 [Go Back to the top](#Portfolio-Landing-Page)